-For example you can make a claim for a child that has not been provided for in the Will, or where the deceased did not provide for a de factor partner.
+For example, you can make a claim for a child that has not been provided for in the Will or where the deceased did not provide for a de facto partner.

 2. Lack of capacity claims

-A beneficiary of an earlier Will can challenge a more recent Will if the deceased person did not have the mental capacity to understand what he or she was signing when her or his Will was executed.
+A beneficiary of an earlier Will could challenge a more recent Will if the deceased person did not have the mental capacity to understand what they were signing when their Will was executed.

 3. Undue influence claims

-A beneficiary of an earlier Will can challenge a more recent Will if the deceased person was 'unduly influenced' to sign a Will that did not reflect their true wishes.
+A beneficiary of an earlier Will could challenge a more recent Will if the deceased person were 'unduly influenced' to sign a Will that did not reflect their true wishes.

 4. Breach of trust claims

 A beneficiary under a Will or trust can apply to a court of competent jurisdiction to remove an executor or trustee who fails to administer a Will or trust properly.
-The beneficiary can also seek compensation if they suffer financial loss as a result of the executor or trustee's wrongdoing.
+The beneficiary can also seek compensation if they suffer financial loss due to the executor or trustee's wrongdoing.

 How can I defend a Will?

-Will disputes have become very common in Australia, so it’s important that executors are prepared in the event of a challenged or contested Will.
-If you have been appointed an executor, you are responsible for following a formal legal process to ensure all instructions recorded in the Will are carried out.
+Will disputes have become very common in Australia, so executors must be prepared in the event of a challenged or contested Will.
+If you have been appointed an executor, you must follow a formal legal process to ensure all instructions recorded in the Will are carried out.
 The laws which govern Wills, trusts and estates are complex and differ across states and territories, making it crucial to seek local legal expertise.

 We know and understand the stress that these situations can create, and we will do everything to help you understand your rights and responsibilities and respond accordingly to the challenge.